What Is The Hardest Hike In The Adirondack High Peaks?

 Just south of the village you pick up the trail up to Rooster Comb.
 That is the first of many summits of the day.
 Going this way the mountains get progressively taller until your final descent.
 I hit the top of Rooster Comb just as the sun finally came up.
 I knew that my trek was going to be a long one so I wanted as much daylight as possible.

 Then the trail takes you on to Hedgehog mountain before you start ascending peaks that are on the 46er list.
 From here it all points on the board if you are going for your badge.
 Lower Wolf Jaw is followed by Upper Wolf Jaw.

 Each summit is followed by a partial descent before hitting a new high point.
-After this it is on to Armstrong and then the fun of Gothics.
-This is where you have the steel cables to help descending the steep slabs.
+After this, it is on to Armstrong and then the fun of Gothics.
+This is where you have the steel cables to help to descend the steep slabs.

-At the base of Gothics I was temped to bail and head down the valley but after a break I carried on up Saddleback.
-From this direction it meant a downclimb of the Saddleback Cliff which is scarier than climbing it.
+At the base of Gothics, I was tempted to bail and head down the valley but after a break, I carried on up Saddleback.
+From this direction, it meant a downclimb of the Saddleback Cliff which is scarier than climbing it.
 Then it was on to Basin before hitting the final climb of the day.
 By this point it was mid-afternoon.
 After filtering another bottle of water it was on to the summit of Haystack.
 Great views of Mt.
-Marcy across Panther Gorge were short lived as I wanted to get down into the valley before it was dark.
+Marcy across Panther Gorge were short-lived as I wanted to get down into the valley before it was dark.